A Guide for Bars and Restaurants

 As a restaurant or bar owner, what am I required to do?

-Non-exempt businesses must keep smoking paraphernalia, including items to be used as ash receptacles, from areas where smoking is prohibited and inform smoking customers that smoking is not permitted.
+Non-exempt businesses must keep smoking paraphernalia, including items to be used as ash receptacles, from areas where smoking and the use of e-cigarettes or vaping products is prohibited and inform smoking customers that smoking is not permitted.
 Additional provisions required under the Act include the posting of conspicuous “No Smoking” signs at every entrance.

-Free, downloadable “No Smoking” signs are available on the “No Smoking” Signs webpage.
+Free, downloadable “No Smoking” and “No Vaping” signs are available on the “No Smoking” Signs webpage.

 As a bar owner of an age-restricted establishment, what am I required to do?